3geek14/Realms/Omnibus.md

 regenerate.
 You may only be under the effects of one basic regeneration and one advanced regeneration at a time.
 If more than one source is causing you to regenerate, you may choose which of those spells is causing you to regenerate.
-A regeneration will only work on someone who is soulless if the spell directly states that it can.
+A regeneration will only work on someone who is [soulless]{.new} if the spell directly states that it can.

 ### Basic Regeneration ### {#basic-regeneration}